AIQC-Hub/dmqclib/docs/source/features/day_of_year.rst

-Feature: The Day of the Year
+The Day of the Year
 =================================

 The `day_of_year` feature is a profile-level feature that represents the day of the year on which the profile was sampled.
 All observations belonging to the same profile generally have the same `day_of_year` feature value.
 In the current version of the library, only the `profile_timestamp` data can be used to produce this feature.

-### Configuration: Setup
+Configuration: Setup
 -------------------------------------

 To include the `day_of_year` feature in your training and classification datasets, the value `day_of_year` needs to be specified in the `feature_sets` section.